-An equally passionate advocate for music education, Mr. Lees has brought inspirational energy to student orchestras across the country, from the Colburn School to the Shepherd School at Rice University and the New England Conservatory, and previously served on the faculties of the University of Michigan and the University of North Carolina School of the Arts.
+An equally passionate advocate for music education, Mr. Lees has brought inspirational energy to student orchestras across the country, from the Colburn School to the Shepherd School at Rice University and the New England Conservatory.

 A native of Washington, D.C., Mr. Lees holds bachelors and master's degrees from the University of Michigan, and has studied conducting with Larry Rachleff and Robert Spano, as well as having participated in masterclasses with Lorin Maazel, Michael Tilson Thomas, Gustav Meier, and Jorma Panula.

-When not performing, Mr. Lees can be found building Lego sets with his six year old son, reading the stack of books by his nightstand, or running around the city for his next half marathon.
+When not performing, Mr. Lees can be found riding roller coasters with his eight-year old son, reading the stack of books on his nightstand, or training for the upcoming Boston Marathon, in April 2024.